 Drug Allergy- Causes, Symptoms, and Treatment

-A drug allergy is the abnormal reaction of the immune system to a certain medication.
+Drug allergy is an abnormal reaction of the immune system to a certain medication.
 Any medicines, over the counter prescriptions, are capable of inducing a drug allergy.

 The very common symptoms of drug allergy are hives, rash or fever.